PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 6. Now you can start adding mods in the mods folder! (smods alongside other mods) Keep in mind that it may take a while to load as lovely isn't being used

 ## Can't access android/data folder?
+*In Android 11 and 12, folders can be accessed by granting access.
+Refer to the instruction page for more information.
+Starting with Android 13, the restrictions have become stricter.*
 This is due to an android limitation, later android versions (12+) restrict android/data access, so you need to either root your device or use shizuku to make it accessible on file explorers like Zarchiver.
 You can read more about it [here](https://zdevs.ru/en/za/android_data_obb.html)

 [Shizuku Setup instructions](https://shizuku.rikka.app/guide/setup/)

 Troubleshooting